| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 management using a standard relational database management

+system.
 The article then examines a number of

 database issues, discussing the ways in which standard